 Note: For some regions, micro-CHP, anaerobic digestion and hydro figures are not included in the breakdown due to low numbers of the technologies.

 March 2015: Please note we have improved the way we report on regional data.
 This has resulted in a higher number of installations and capacity figures being included in some regions.
 These installations previously did not have allocated regions and were unable to be included in this report.

 - For analysis of the presented data and information on the levelisation process, please see the latest FIT quarterly report.

 - A further breakdown of FIT accredited installations up until the latest quarter is available in Excel format in our FIT installation report.

-- For statistics on the number of solar photovoltaic, wind and micro combined heat and power (CHP) installations registered on the Microgeneration Certification Scheme (MCS) database, please visit the Department of Energy and Climate Change (DECC) website.
+- For statistics on the number of solar photovoltaic, wind and micro combined heat and power (CHP) installations registered on the Microgeneration Certification Scheme (MCS) database, please visit the Department for Business, Energy & Industrial Strategy website.

 Our graphical data represents installations that have completed the FIT accreditation process and are on the Central FIT Register as of 31 March 2017.
 The information and statistics may therefore differ from those published by the Department for Business, Energy and Industrial Strategy.

 If you have any questions or feedback about our reports, please contact us.